 Some of the features that make a narrow walker more comfortable include seats and back support, ergonomic handgrips especially if they are larger and hand support.

-When choosing the narrow walkers for seniors, it is important to make sure the size and fit are perfect.
+When choosing the narrow walkers for seniors, it is important to make sure the size and fit are right.
+Walkers offer independence, support and freedom.